Gabapentin and Brain Damage: Side Effects and Benefits

 • Cold or heat sensitivity

-Thus, depending on how much of your ANS was damaged, you can experience one or all of these symptoms.
-Their effects can also range from mild to severe.
+Thus, depending on how much your ANS is affected, you can experience one or all of these symptoms.
+And each condition can be impacted to a greater or lesser degree.

 In addition, autonomic dysfunction, if left untreated for too long, can cause cardiac problems, including arrhythmias, arterial blockage, and heart attack.